Setting up the Schedule Administrator Role Center

 To review or associate positions to a unit:

-- Select Positions on the Navigate tab for the Unit.
+- From the Schedule Unit Card, click the Navigate tab and then click Positions.
 The Schedule Unit Positions List displays.

-- Select the position for which you want to make changes or use the New button to create a new one.
+- Select the position for which you want to make changes or click New to create a new one.

-- Position No. – Search for and select the position to be associated with the unit.
+- In the Position No. field, search for and select the position to be associated with the unit.
+The Position Name field automatically populates once you have selected a position.

 - In the Target Hours/Period field enter the total hours you want to schedule this position for, in a typical pay cycle for this period.
 The total of this value for all position becomes the target hours for the unit.

-Scheduling setting in the HR Position Card determines priority in employee scheduling.
+The Schedule Priority Group field on the HR Positions Card determines priority in employee scheduling.
 This may factor into choosing an employee for replacing another in a filled shift.
 The priority of the specific position is determined based on a setting in the HR Position Card.

 To set up position priority: